DRILL HALL OF FAME

 Performance drill is NOT done for any form of scoring and is done simply for the aesthetic pleasure of onlookers or the joy and relaxation of the performer - or both!
 Service drill teams like the USMC Silent Drill Platoon, Army Old Guard Drill Team and the King's Guard (all current members of the national Drill Hall of Fame) generally are believed to belong in this classification.
 They drill for reasons that have nothing to do with competition or trying to prove they are the best.
 Their routines are generally constructed for public consumption.

-Those individuals and groups maintained in the national Drill Hall of Fame have given on average decades of their lives to the betterment of military drill as an art form and for a lucky few, a vocation.
+Those individuals and groups maintained in the National Drill Hall of Fame have given on average decades of their lives to the betterment of military drill as an art form and for a lucky few, a vocation.
 Good drill gives goose-bumps and pride, and those who can do it well are simply amazing in their efforts and craft.
 As the sport gains more and more publicity, grerater numbers of people wish to particpate at many levels.
 From sponsors, to political figures, to event television and other forms of media.
 The Drill Hall of Fame salutes all for the efforts they have made to keep this amazing sport alive!